World shares climb on Fed cut bets, China gains; yen weakens

 ($1 = 153.5700 yen)

-(Reporting by Nell Mackenzie and Rae Wee; Additional reporting by Roshan Abraham; Editing by Dhara Ranasinghe, Lincoln Feast, Gerry Doyle and Ed Osmond)
+(Reporting by Nell Mackenzie and Rae Wee; Additional reporting by Roshan Abraham; Editing by Gerry Doyle, Ed Osmond and Toby Chopra)